thebalaa/project-root/docs/Architecture.md

   - **Objective:** This architecture solves the problem of aggregating and analyzing data in a meaningful way while still upholding user privacy.
   - **Key Features:**
     - A front end data collection layer with client side encryption can be modified to target data for any system the user desires.
-    - Local backend to handle several data related tasks.
+    - Local proxy backend to handle several data related tasks.
     - Connecting to the front end securely stores and privatizes the data sufficiently before publishing to a Decentralized Knowledge Graph (DKG) network.
     - Utilizing federated learning framework to train on their local data set, using the DKG as a distributed aggregator for model changes.
     - AI/ML framework to analyze and identify patterns in the data on the network and provide specific user insights without the user having to share raw data.